Mixed Tensors of the General Linear Supergroup: Remarks on tensor products

 \section{Remarks on tensor products}

 We can embed any positive $[\lambda]$ of length $k$ in the socle of a mixed tensor of defect $k$ or as highest weight constituent.
 In the $S^i \otimes S^j$-case this permits us to obtain the decomposition of $S^i \otimes S^j$ \cite{Heidersdorf-Weissauer-gl-2-2} using a closed formula for the $\A_{S^i} \otimes \A_{S^j}$ tensor product.
 Copying the approach in the $\A_{S^i} \otimes \A_{S^j}$-case seems to be hopeless because general $R(\lambda)$ have lots of composition factors which are difficult to determine.
 We content ourselves with the following observations.
-The estimate on the composition factors could be obtained from a restriction to $Gl(n) \times Gl(n)$.
+The estimate in proposition \ref{comp} on the composition factors could be obtained from a restriction to $GL(n) \times GL(n)$, but the approach for the proof shows more and is also needed for \ref{proj-covers}.